 - Coordinate with your paper shepherd.
 All papers have an assigned shepherd who will review your paper before the final submission.
 Please coordinate with your shepherd so they have time for the review, and so you have time to respond to their requests.
 The shepherd is listed in the submissions system.
 If you are unsure who your shepherd is, please contact email@example.com.

-- Final Papers deadline.
-A PDF of your final paper is due via the submissions system by Monday, January 25, 2021.
-If you have questions, please contact the Production Department.
+- Final papers deadline.
+A PDF of your final paper is due via the submissions system by Tuesday, May 25, 2021.
+This is a hard deadline.
+No extensions will be granted.
+If you have questions about the requirements shown below, contact the Production Department.

 - Maximum page length.
-Final papers should be no longer than 11 pages, excluding references.
+Final papers should be no longer than 14 pages, including figures and tables, plus as many pages as needed for references.

 - Paper format.
 Papers should be typeset in two-column format using 10-point type on 12-point (single-spaced) leading, in a text block 7" wide x 9" deep, formatted for 8.5" x 11" paper.